hanatos/vkdt/src/pipe/modules/i-jpg/readme.md

 ## connectors

-* `output`: the 8-bit rgba srgb data read from the jpeg image.
+* `output` the 8-bit rgba srgb data read from the jpeg image.